 It seems fitting to start this blog with Bendre’s own estimation of himself as the poetic-power Ambikātanayadatta – the son of five mothers (ಐದು ಐದೆಯರು).

 Here is a video of Bendre reciting this poem.
 Incidentally, this is perhaps the only video recording available of Bendre reading out his poetry.

 I am the indivisible pollinic-glory born of the cosmic-mother’s lotus-womb;

 I am the upright idol fashioned from a fistful of the earth-mother’s clay;

 I am the scintillating light found within the million deepāwaḷis of mother-Bhārati;

 I am the outspreading wind fed on the fragrance of Kannada’s mother-lotus;

 I am the animate compassion drunk on the milk and blood of mine own mother;

-The Nārayaṇa of the lotus-heart has turned into the mortal Datta;
+the Nārayaṇa of the lotus-heart has himself turned into the mortal Datta;

-As Ambikātanaya he mirrors now in Kannada the universe’s inner voice.
+As Ambikātanaya he mirrors here in Kannada the universe’s inner voice.